 It can feel overwhelming to experience the broken pieces of our system and frustrating to not see this crisis prioritized by our elected officials.
 At Inseparable, we spend a lot of time listening to understand the current state of America’s mental health.
 The pandemic has exposed a profound need as well as an already insufficient and often inaccessible system there to meet the demand.
 Millions of Americans are reporting increased rates of anxiety and depression, and rates of substance use and suicide are at unacceptable levels.
-The shared trauma brought on by the pandemic, a national reckoning around systemic racism, and our broken approach to mental health have all laid bare the need for change.
+The shared trauma brought on by the pandemic, a national reckoning around systemic racism, the threats of the climate crisis, and our broken approach to mental health have all laid bare the need for change.

 In all three areas, the need is urgent, people are ready for action, and strategic leadership and courageous decision making will save lives in the future.
 Here’s how we will work together to advance policies and drive initiatives that will ultimately improve and save lives.

-To put it simply, there’s a huge treatment gap between those who need help and those who receive it.
+There’s a huge treatment gap between those who need help and those who receive it.
 Less than half of the people in America who need treatment for mental health issues receive the care they need — that’s more than 26 million people left untreated.
 For those with health insurance, navigating the mental healthcare system can be confusing and services are often not included in coverage.
 For those without insurance coverage, access to mental health services can be financially out of reach, creating an additional barrier to seeking treatment.